tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

       <kbd><img src="./images/segments_retail_xdm_purchase_excludesku.png"  /></kbd>

-25. At the top of the ‘Events’ canvas, update the time value to ‘In last 24 Hour(s)’
+25. At the top of the ‘Events’ canvas, update the time value from "Any time" to ‘In last 24 Hour(s)’

 	 <kbd><img src="./images/segment_segment3_events_container_inlast.png"  /></kbd>

-26. Enter the segment name “Email Channel Online Subscription Abandoners” followed by your Student ID (e.g. “Email Channel Online Subscription Abandoners 025”).
-Enter the same value as the description
+26. Type in the segment name field “Email Channel Online Subscription [your assigned number]”.
+Enter the same value as the description.

 	<kbd><img src="./images/segment_properties_name3.png"  /></kbd>